British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 • Maintaining the unit’s cleanliness standards in accordance with the lease agreement.

-• Abide by all terms of the lease agreement.
+• Abide by all terms of the tenancy agreement during the residential tenancy.

 • Paying a security deposit if requested by the landlord.